reachtonavakanth/appium-java/README.md

 In this POC below test cases are automated in Android and iOS platforms.
 Mobile app used for testing is SauceLab's demo mobile application.

-# Test Cases
+# Simple Test Cases
 1. Verify login with Invalid Credentials
+   1. Launch the app
+   2. Enter invalid username
+   3. Enter invalid password
+   4. Tap on Login button
+   5. Verify the Error message
-2. Verify login with Credentials and verify 'Products' Label
+2. Verify login with Credentials
+   1. Launch the app
+   2. Enter valid username
+   3. Enter valid password
+   4. Verify 'Products' Label in Products screen
+3. Verify logout
+   1. Launch the app
+   2. Enter valid user name
+   3. Enter valid password
+   4. Click on Menu icon
+   5. Click on logout button
+   6. Verify username text field in login screen
+# End - End Test Case
-3. Verify whether user can place an order for a product
+4. Verify whether user can place an order for a product
    1. Login to application
    2. Tap on 'Add To Cart' button in 'Sauce Labs Backpack' product
    3. Verify whether 'Remove' button is displayed